- 3.01: Scheduling and Conduct of Meetings

 (1) Each application shall be considered separately by the Board and shall be approved or rejected individually on a roll call vote.
 The affirmative vote of at least three of the five Board Members shall be required for approval or rejection of each application.

 (2) The action of the Board shall be recorded both in the minutes of the meeting and upon the fact of the application, and the applicant shall be notified of the Boards' action promptly.

-Each registered Landscape Architect, upon receipt of his seal, shall stamp or emboss it upon two sheets of his letterhead and send the impression to the Board as evidence that he as complied with the requirement of acquiring a seal and that his seal conforms to the design authorized by the Board.
+2) Every registered Landscape Architect shall stamp or emboss the seal upon two sheets of letterhead and send the impression to the Board as evidence that they have complied with the requirement of acquiring a seal that conforms to the design authorized by the Board.
 Nonconforming seals will be rejected by the Board.